kofifus/ValueImmutable/README.md

 An object that once constructed:

-- all public fields and public properties always return the same values
+- All public fields and public properties always return the same values
-- GetHashCode() always return the same value
 - Equals(obj) will return true iff:
-   - this and obj are of the exact same type (equal GetType() result for both)
+   - this and obj are of the exact same type (same GetType() result for both)
    - all public fields and public properties of this and obj return equal values respectively
 - operators == and != return the same result as Equals and !Equals respectively
+- GetHashCode() always return the same value

 ## Components